ksiv/espocrm-calltouch-job/README.md

 # espocrm-calltouch-job
-Simple job example that takes calls info from CallTouch and places in EspoCRM.
+Simple job example that takes calls info from CallTouch REST API and places in EspoCRM.

 for it to work
 EspoApiClient.php needed - file provided by EspoCRM